Serena, Venus Williams to play each other in Top Seed Open

-LEXINGTON, Ky.
-(AP) Serena Williams was calm in a return more dramatic than some might have expected – even after a long layoff.
+LEXINGTON, Ky. — Serena Williams was calm in a return more dramatic than some might have expected – even after a long layoff.

 Williams needed to rally to win in her comeback following a six-month layoff, beating unseeded American Bernarda Pera 4-6, 6-4, 6-1 in Tuesday’s first round of the Top Seed Open.